 Do not hesitate to walk around the city!
-Sometimes it is possible to enter some courtyards houses or hotels that offer an interesting idea of the architecture of the colonial era.
+Sometimes it is possible to enter some courtyard of houses or hotels that offer an interesting idea of the architecture of the colonial era.

 A little outside the city are the Inca baths.
-These thermal waters above 72 ° C contain minerals with therapeutic properties for the treatment of bone and nervous system diseases.
+These thermal waters above 72°C contain minerals with therapeutic properties for the treatment of bone and nervous system diseases.
 There are, among others, private pools and public pools.
-Legend has it that the Inca Atahualpa rested there shortly before his confrontation with Pizarro.
+The Legend says that the Inca Atahualpa rested there shortly before his confrontation with Pizarro.

 It was in Cajamarca that the meeting between Inca Atahualpa and the Spaniards of Francisco Pizarro took place in November 1532.
 A meeting that will change the world.
 In fact, this organized meeting will mark the beginning of the end of the Inca Empire and the advent of Spanish rule over a large part of the South American continent.

-The native ruler will be saved for a simple reason: Pizarro and his men will demand from the Inca people the payment of a ransom, in spite of its great importance, an error will occur to satisfy their thirst for power.
+The native ruler will be saved for a simple reason: Pizarro and his men demand from the Inca people the payment of a ransom.
 In fact, near the Plaza de Armas, one of the largest in Peru, is the famous “rescue” room.
-The Inca Atahualpa had filled this room with gold and silver to pay his ransom, the most expensive in history, in vain.
+The Inca Atahualpa had filled this room with gold and silver to pay his ransom, the most expensive in history – in vain.

 The Spaniards condemn the powerful sovereign to death.
 They take advantage of the accusations like the polygamy but also the fratricide that weighed on Atahualpa against his half brother Huascar.
 The latter was on the throne of Cusco when he was in Quito, in what is now Ecuador.